-Regarding the documents held by those who had to cross the border irregularly, most of them said they only held identity cards, birth certificates or nothing.
-After the regional meeting in Quito in September 2018, countries participating in the process signed a Declaration which included a commitment to allow Venezuelans with expired passports to access the territory.
-This, which is considered a good practice, has been successfully applied in some South American countries (i.e. Argentina).
+Regarding the documents held by those who had to cross the border irregularly, most of them said they only held identity cards, birth certificates or nothing at all.
+After the regional meeting in Quito in September, 2018, countries participating in the process signed a Declaration which included a commitment to allow Venezuelans with expired passports to access the territory.
+Considered a good practice, this commitment has been successfully applied in some South American countries (i.e. Argentina).